 This is a really exciting time for our aquaculture team as it’s the first time we’ve shared our experiences outside of Madagascar, and we really feel like there is huge potential for community-based sea cucumber aquaculture throughout the western Indian Ocean and beyond.

 By forging relationships with other partners in new locations we can develop and learn together in order to build truly sustainable aquaculture models that will benefit the communities managing them, and the environments that they’re placed within long into the future.

 Read more about the learning exchange in Zanzibar

-The BV aquaculture programme and team would like to sincerely thank and acknowledge our principal partner Norges Vel for their contributions to the development of the community-based sea cucumber farming model, through the hard times and the good.
+The BV aquaculture programme and team would like to sincerely thank and acknowledge our principal partner Norges Vel for their contributions to the development of the community-based sea cucumber farming model.

 Many thanks to our commercial partner Indian Ocean Trepang, and thanks to FAO Tanzania, Korea International Cooperation Agency and the Government of Zanzibar for supporting this learning exchange, and thanks to NORAD for supporting our aquaculture work.

 Blue Ventures also benefited from the support of the Prince Albert II of Monaco Foundation www.fpa2.org, in collaboration with the University of Edinburgh.